Quality Inn I-40 & I-17

-Located in the south of Flagstaff, the Fort Tuthill County Park, is home to Coconino County Fair and Coconino County Horse Races.
-There are five important areas namely the Amphitheater, Coconino County Fairgrounds, The Grandstands Race Tracks and Posse Arena to enjoy at the park.
-The area is bustling during summer with variety of special events such as camping and picnicking.
-You can also book picnic areas for private parties, family get-togethers and overnight camping.
+Located south of Flagstaff, Fort Tuthill County Park, is home to the Coconino County Fair and Coconino County Horse Races.
+There are five areas which include the Amphitheater, the Fairground, The Grandstands Race Track and Posse Arena.
+Each one offers its own entertainment and during the summer, the area is bustling with variety of special events such as rodeos, fairs and other attractions particular to the venue.

 Vertical Relief is an indoor rock climbing facility located a few blocks north of the Northern Arizona University.
 Lead climbing, top roping and bouldering on over 7,000 square feet of varied terrain make Vertical Relief a great place to train and practice.
 The gear shop carries all the equipment climbers need and climbing guide books for destinations throughout the west.
 All Vertical Relief employees are experienced climbers and love to share their enthusiasm and knowledge about climbing.
 Whether you are a serious climber or just looking for a fun way to spend a few hours trying the exciting sport of climbing in a controlled environment Vertical Relief is the place to visit.
 Family day rates are available on Saturdays from noon to 3p for only $20 per climber and include day passes, equipment rental and belay lessons. -Herman Sims